joesan/plant-simulator/README.md

 ```
 1. Open a terminal and navigate to the project root folder

-2. Issue the following command:
+2. Issue the following command: [Tests are run against an in memory H2 database]
    sbt clean test
 ```
 To run any specific tests from within IntelliJ, simply right click the test that you wish you